lufixSch/LocalCompletion/README.md

   - Add option (possible regex) to specify after which characters the LLM should be/not be triggered
 - Increase context
   - Add content after cursor to prompt
-  - Add content of other files
+  - Add content of other (not visible) Files
 - Return multiple completions (add suggestions from history)
 - Improve detection of already existing symbols at the end of a completion
   - Reduce chance of repeating already existing symbols